 Visit the institution website for COVID‑19 updates

-You’ll need a UK honours degree – at least a 2:2 – or the international equivalent, in biological or biomedical science.
-We might also consider your application if you a have an equivalent professional qualification or substantial relevant professional experience, or if you have an HNC medical laboratory science plus at least 10 years’ experience.
-If you’re a fellow of The Institute of Biomedical Science, you’ll be eligible for exemption from some of the units on the course.
+You’ll need a UK honours degree – at least a 2:2 – or the international equivalent, in biological or biomedical science including the study of Medical Microbiology.
+We might also consider your application if you a have an equivalent professional qualification or substantial relevant professional experience, or if you have an HNC Medical Laboratory Science plus at least 10 years’ experience.
+If you are a fellow of The Institute of Biomedical Science, you’ll be eligible for exemption from some of the units on the course.

 International students please see mmu.ac.uk/international